Utkarsh0uchiha/Utkarsh0uchiha/README.md

 <br>

 ### Glad to see you here!
 Hello there!
-My name is Utkarsh, and I am a 16-year-old student with a passion for programming and sports.
-As a self-taught programmer, I have gained proficiency in several programming languages, including C++, C, Python, and web development languages such as HTML and CSS.
+My name is Utkarsh, and I am a student with a passion for programming and sports.
+As a self-taught programmer, I have gained proficiency in several programming languages, including C++, C, Python, and  HTML and CSS.

 In addition to my technical skills, I also have experience working with Git and Linux, which has allowed me to collaborate on various open-source projects and gain hands-on experience with software development.